New Study Requirements

 3. Complete Human Subject Protection Training

-All research personnel must complete training for Social & Behavioral Research Investigators/Mentors, within the past 5 years.
+All research personnel must complete the training for Social & Behavioral Research Investigators/Mentors.
+This training is valid for 5 years and then must be renewed.
 Brigham Young University subscribes to the Collaborative Institutional Training Initiative (CITI) for required ongoing education and training in the protection of human subjects in research.
-See the Getting Started section for more information about the training.
+Click here for more information about the training.

 4. Register in iRIS